beverleyy/gradcafe_analysis/README.md

 A more concrete example would be therefore:

-`python3 parse.py aero data/aero 133`
+`python3 parse.py file data/file 500`

 Note that you will have to run the parser for every directory of HTML files you have.